ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 implementation.

-The semantics are that a valid query is executed against a value, the *argument*, and produces a list of zero or more nodes of the value.
+The semantics are that a valid query is executed against a value, the *argument*, and produces a nodelist (i.e., a list of zero or more nodes of the value).

 The query is a root identifier followed by a sequence of zero or more *segments*, each of which is applied to the result of the previous root identifier or segment and provides input to the next segment.
-These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.
+These results and inputs take the form of a nodelist.

 Segments can be added to a query to drill further into the structure of the input value.